davystrong/pythontex/README.rst

 script for an example of a PythonTeX document that was converted to HTML via ``depythontex`` and `Pandoc <http://johnmacfarlane.net/pandoc/>`_.

+This is a simple hacky solution to allow running PythonTex in a different folder using ``--output-directory``.
+It simply copies the tex file to the different folder...

 Example
 =======